-Another important aspect is use of queries for Optimistic transactions, or for non-transactional contexts.
-In these situations it isn't possible to keep the datastore connection open indefinitely and so when the Query is executed the ResultSet is then read into core making the queried objects available thereafter.
+Another important aspect is use of queries for optimistic locked transactions, or for non-transactional contexts.
+In these situations it isn't possible to keep the datastore connection open indefinitely and so when the Query is executed the ResultSet is then read into memory making the queried objects available thereafter.